UK Spouse Visas

 When an individual in the UK holds a UK visa for another category, (such as a work visa) upon marrying a British citizen or settled person in the UK they will be permitted to switch into the spouse category from their existing visa within the UK.
 Once it is approved, the Spouse visa is valid for 30 months and the applicant will be able to work and travel freely on the spouse visa, without remaining on the restrictions of the initial visa.

 • To meet the spouse visa requirements, the applicant must be seeking to enter the UK as a spouse, already married to a British citizen or settled person.
-If the applicant is based outside of the UK, and not in the UK in another category (with a visa over 6 months) and not a Fiance(e), then the applicant should apply for Entry Clearance as a spouse.
+If the applicant is based outside of the UK, and not in the UK in another category (with a visa over 6 months) and not a Fiancé(e), then the applicant should apply for Entry Clearance as a spouse.

 Where the applicant is already in the UK under another category, with a visa valid for over 6 months, switching categories may be allowed, which removes the need for an application to be made outside of the UK.
+This also means that income from the applicant and the sponsor can be combined to meet the £29,000 requirement.

 The couple must prove the validity of their marriage (where any foreign marriage is accepted in the U.K) through evidence that: